svishwari/svishwari/scripts/database/README.md

 # Standup Scripts
-Draft of process to run when standing up a new DB.
+Draft process to run when standing up a new DB.

 ## Assumptions
+PYTHON 3.7 Is Installed

 Following Mongo ENV Settings are Set
   - MONGO_DB_HOST
   - MONGO_DB_PORT